Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 Create Scheduled Task¶

-Add an automatic trigger task, manage - automatic trigger configuration - create task.
-Since the bill is a daily bill, setting the collection frequency to once a day is sufficient.
+Add an auto-trigger task, Management - Auto Trigger Configuration - New Task.
+Since the bill is a daily bill, the collection frequency can be set once a day.

 View Reported Data¶